nikcbg/TF_Book_Ch_3/2. locking_state_file/README.md

 ```

-- execute `terraform destroy` - to destroy the resource that we just created, the output should diplay the following:
+- execute `terragrunt destroy` - to destroy the resource that we just created, the output should diplay the following:
 ```
 aws_s3_bucket.terraform_state: Refreshing state...
 (ID: tf-state-file-bucket) aws_s3_bucket.terraform_state: Destroying...
 (ID: tf-state-file-bucket)